 - are species to be found Dunes and wetlands are fragile and environmentally significant.
 There that are rare or under threat from human - of introduced species such as Sea Spurge and Marram Grass are Diverse plants.
 The site is largely coastal dune scrub, however a number - Coastal wattle is an issue - coastline from erosion by the working of the ocean structure and aids their maintenance.
-This is essential to protect the The flora is also important broadly because it gives the sand dunes - Aware of the sensitivity of the sand dunes to harmful activities.
-Am a member of organisations monitoring flora and fauna on the coast. - traditional uses such as medicinal and food purposes.
-There are significant native plants in which we can relate to in - Have ticked off the 36 species of wetland and ocean birds on Parks Some remnant native vegetation of high value e.g. Coast Ballart (Exocarpos syrticola)
+This is essential to protect the The flora is also important broadly because it gives the sand dunes - Aware of the sensitivity of the sand dunes to harmful activities Am a member of organisations monitoring flora and fauna on the coast. to in - traditional uses such as medicinal and food purposes.
+There are significant native plants in which we can relate - Some remnant native vegetation of high value e.g. Coast Ballart (Exocarpos syrticola)